 So you know you need to be active on Stories, but how do you watch Stories, and better yet, how do you post your own?

 Before we get into how to post your own Instagram Story, we’ll talk about how to watch someone else’s Story.
 Before you watch, it’s important to note that views are not anonymous!
 If you watch someone’s Instagram Story, you will show up in a list of viewers.

 That said, you do not have to be following someone to see their story.
 In this section, we’ll show you how to watch the IG Stories of the people you are following, as well as how to watch anyone’s IG Story that has a public profile.

-When you open up the Instagram app, you’ll automatically see the Stories of everyone you’re following at the top of the app, in circles as showcased above.
+When you open up the Instagram app, you’ll automatically see the Stories of everyone you’re following at the top of the app, in circles.
 To watch, simply tap on the image of the person whose Story you’d like to watch.

 If you aren’t following someone, but they’ve got a public account, simply head over to their profile.
-As in the image we shared above, if they’ve got a colorful line around their profile picture, it means they’ve got a Story.
+If they’ve got a colorful line around their profile picture, it means they’ve got a Story.
 To watch their Story, simply tap on their profile picture.